 Bass are confusing creatures.
 If you've spent much time trying to catch them, you already know that.
 One day you can't keep them off your lures.
 Come back to the same lake a week later, and it seems like every fish has packed a suitcase and left the state.
 Bass don't travel, of course, at least not out of their home waters, but their moods change often, which is why bass that were so active one day may seem like they have taken a vacation the next time you go fishing.
 More than likely, something in their homes has changed.
 Those changes are probably the result of a change in the water temperature or the season.
 Both play a major role in how bass behave.

 Although bass adjust to changes in their environment, they're easier to catch during certain times of the year because they're easier to find and more willing to eat.
 That's why fishing can be so good in the spring and early summer and again in the fall.
-But Ken Cook, a retired fisheries biologist and a professional bass angler, says it's a mistake to say bass prefer one season or another or that they "like" a certain temperature range.
+But Ken Cook, a retired fisheries biologist and a professional bass angler, said it's a mistake to say bass prefer one season or another or that they "like" a certain temperature range.

 "Bass are cold-blooded, so they are more active in warmer water because their metabolisms are faster.
-Their bodies use more energy, so they need to eat more often," the 1991 Classic champ explains.
+Their bodies use more energy, so they need to eat more often," the 1991 Classic champ explained.
 "But that doesn't mean they aren't active at all in cold water.
 They just eat less when they're cold.
 Humans are similar because we need to eat more when we're more active because we burn up more energy."

 Water temperatures change as the seasons change, and although temperature and seasonal variations both play different roles in bass behavior, the two are linked.
 We all know that lakes, rivers and ponds are colder in the winter, hotter in the summer, and somewhere in between in the spring and fall, but do you know bass move as the seasons and temperatures change?
 That's why we catch them in shallow water sometimes and in much deeper water at other times.

 "They really don't move that far.
 It's more of an up and down movement.
-They go shallow and deep all within the same relatively small area as the seasons change, but they don't migrate from one end of the lake to the other," he explains.
+They go shallow and deep all within the same relatively small area as the seasons change, but they don't migrate from one end of the lake to the other," he explained.

 As winter gives way to spring and longer, warmer days heat the water, bass start thinking about spawning, so they move into shallow water because bass eggs need sunlight and warmth in order to hatch.
 Bass eat more often in warmer water, which makes catching them seem pretty easy sometimes.
 They stay shallow — typically less than 8 feet — until hot summer days push water temperatures into the high 80s.
 That's when they start to move out to deeper, cooler water where they stay until the shallower water starts to cool again in the fall.